kuntoaji/sinator/README.md

 # Background

-Melodiest is [Sinatra](http://www.sinatrarb.com/) application boilerplate.
+Sinator is [Sinatra](http://www.sinatrarb.com/) application boilerplate.
 It provides generator and contains minimum configuration to develop web application with Sinatra.
 The reasons behind this project because I want to create many small web application based on sinatra with other third party ruby gems as foundation.

 # Features